Online Bachelor's Degrees in Human Services: Top Schools

 In this concentration, you can learn how to manage cases and effectively advocate for children and families.
 You may learn about psychological and social development from childhood through adulthood, social issues that affect families and children, and valuable resources that can help your future clients.

 Human service professionals often have meaningful and positive impact on clientele who are in the juvenile justice system.
-Courses like this one prepare graduates to provide aid, support, counseling, and other forms of help to some of the most disadvantaged and at-risk youths in the country.
+Courses in juvenile justice, for example, prepare graduates to provide aid, support, counseling, and other forms of help to some of the most disadvantaged and at-risk youths in the country.
 For those who choose to put this training to use, they may find themselves tipping the scales in the lives of those they serve, helping them build promising and productive futures.

 FIND PROGRAMS NEAR YOU: